learn-co-curriculum/swift-optional-property/README.md

 3. Write a designated initializer for setting an optional property.
 4. Write a convenience initializer that passes `nil` into an optional property.

+Paste the following code snippets in a new Xcode Playground file to see them in action.

 ## Optional Properties

 Optionals can be used as properties, too, and just like other Types, behave in the same ways that you would expect a loose optional to behave.
 Unlike non-optional properties, however, optional properties cannot be implicitly typed—they must have a type annotation defining them as an optional—, but they do not require an initial value since they're able to contain `nil`.